 But tooth decay is one of the most common health issues in the world.
 So if you’re noticing any new sensitivity or pain in your teeth, you might be wondering if you’re experiencing tooth decay – or more specifically, a cavity.

 Read on to learn why cavities happen, symptoms to watch for, what treatment involves and more.

-First, what is tooth decay and what causes it?
+First, what is tooth decay and how does it cause cavities?

 Tooth decay is caused by bacteria that live in plaque – a sticky substance that is constantly forming on your teeth and gums.
 These bacteria feed on the sugar in our food and drinks, and they produce acid that can start to cause damage.
-This can also lead to gingivitis, a mild form of gum disease, or more advanced gum disease if it’s left untreated.
+This can also lead to tooth sensitivity or gingivitis, a mild form of gum disease, or more advanced gum disease if it’s left untreated.

 In the beginning, tooth decay damage is limited to the outer surface of the tooth.
 But if left unchecked, it can progress and cause a hole in your tooth – a cavity.
 If this continues, it can get into the nerve of the tooth and cause an infection in your bone, which can lead to a tooth abscess.
 In more serious cases, the infection can spread to other parts of your body.

 What is a cavity

 A cavity is tooth decay that causes a hole in a tooth.
 Tooth decay is a process, and a cavity – as most people refer to it – is just one part of the process where there is visible damage to the tooth.

 What are the signs of a cavity?